 - Hair follicle test— up to 90 days after use

 Hair drug test has the longest detection window and can detect up to 90 days after the last use.
-It is so because hair stores the heroin better than bloodstream.
-Even when bloodstream is clean of any drug or opioid metabolites, the hair follicles on the human body can testify to the usage of the drug.
+It is so because hair stores the heroin better than the bloodstream.
+Even when the bloodstream is clean of any drug or opioid metabolites, the hair follicles on the human body can testify to the usage of the drug.
 There is a flaw with this test as it will not show positive results if the person has used the drug recently, as it takes some time for the drug to appear in the hair.

 More sophisticated hair drug tests can reveal more comprehensive results than just positive or negative.
-For example, with the right heroin testing kits, it can even show the pattern of the drug use.
+For example, with the right heroin testing kits, it can even show the pattern of drug use.

 Heroin urine testing depends on the dose of morphine the person takes.
 In not so heavy users, the heroin urine tests will result positive for up to two to five hours after ingestion, but for heavy users, it could be as long as two to three days after last use.
 However, heroin in urine is quite rarely detected after a period of three days, except in the case of hardcore users.

-The blood test is considered to be the most futile way of detecting morphine, so how long does heroin stay in blood?
-As previously mentioned, the morphine usually leaves system after a few hours.
-Through a blood test, it is hard to find any heroin because the drug and even its metabolites are swept away from body rather quickly.
-This rarely answers the question of ‘how long does it take for heroin to leave system.’
+The blood test is considered to be the most futile way of detecting morphine, so how long does heroin stay in the blood?
+As previously mentioned, the morphine usually leaves the system after a few hours.
+Through a blood test, it is hard to find any heroin because the drug and even its metabolites are swept away from the body rather quickly.
+This rarely answers the question of ‘how long does it take for heroin to leave the system.’

 Moreover, a blood test is usually only carried out if a cop has suspicion over a person and is otherwise generally thought of as invading one’s privacy.
 A blood test can only result positive for a user if they have consumed it rather recently.
 However, the blood test isn’t very common as it’s very invasive, takes very long, and is the most expensive.

 How long can heroin stay in saliva?
 Being the first line of contact, saliva drug test has the shortest detection time.
 It can detect the drug after 1-24 hours after use, depending on how much drug the person has consumed.
-If the person is a heavy user, has a slow metabolism, is not very active, and also uses medication or other substance, the drug could be detected for longer.
+If the person is a heavy user, has a slow metabolism, is not very active, and also uses medication or other substances, the drug could be detected for longer.

-Saliva tests are not considered invasive like blood or urine tests.
+Saliva tests are not considered invasive, like blood or urine tests.
 But, unlike a urine test, the saliva test is not very effective when it comes to detecting the levels of heroin present in the body.
-Not only that, but there is another key factor which contributes to the detection window, and that is the consistency of a person’s saliva.
+Not only that, but there is another key factor that contributes to the detection window, and that is the consistency of a person’s saliva.
 The results may vary substantially from one person to another.

 There is no certain time period to steer clear of detection because one person may get away easily, just even a couple of hours after ingestion, while the other’s test might result positive even after 24 to 48 hours of ingestion.